-(Although the lens of your eye is partially adjustable and can adjust
+(Although the lens of your eye is partially adjustable and can change

-to focus on nearby or distant objects, the light beam from the
+its shape to focus on nearby or distant objects, the light

-objective of a telescope is converging or diverging too strongly to
+beam from the objective of a telescope is converging or diverging too

 C. CELESTRON TELESCOPES USED IN ASTR 1230